1832 Louis Panormo

 Panormo likely built his first surviving guitar at his workshop in London’s West End, no. 26 High-street, Bloomsbury.
 (The guitar referenced here is the 1816 Panormo in the Austin-Marie Collection.)
 The famed Catalan guitarist Fernando Sor had arrived from Paris the previous year, and perhaps by no coincidence, Panormo’s early guitars immediately reveal the Spanish influence.
 He often used rosewood for his back and sides as opposed to maple, and while his early soundboards are ladder braced, he later moved to Spanish-style fan-bracing.

 The 1832 Panormo in the Austin-Marie Collection represents what might be called Panormo’s “classic” style.
 The label reads, “The Only Maker of Guitars in the Spanish Style,” a claim he first made in 1828 and continued to use on his labels throughout the remainder of his career.
-The two-piece back and sides of rosewood, the teardrop bridge, the crescent-shaped head, and the unscrewable endpin are all Panormo trademarks.
+The two-piece back and sides of Brazilian rosewood, the teardrop bridge wings, the crescent-shaped head, and the unscrewable endpin are all Panormo trademarks.
 The elegant pearl button tuners are by Baker, a Panormo favorite.
-Here we find five fan braces in the Spanish style to buttress the soundboard, and Panormo’s Stradivari-inspired rosette of offset square and diamond shapes encircling the sound hole.
+The spruce soundboard is supported by five internal fan braces in the Spanish style, and encircling the soundhole, we find Panormo’s Stradivari-inspired rosette of inlaid mother-of-pearl offset square and diamond shapes.

 An impressive roster of guitarists who visited London, or who resided there, played Louis Panormo’s instruments, including Antonio Trinitario Huerta, Phillipe Verini, Madame Pratten, and Stanislaus Sczepanowski.